Xe/site/blog/rtmp-server-setup-2020-01-11.markdown

 I have set up my own [RTMP][rtmp] server that allows me to live stream to [my own infrastructure][streampage].
 This allows me to own my own setup and not need to rely on other services such as Twitch or YouTube.
-As a side effect of doing this, I can enable people who use my streaming server to use picture in picture mode in iPadOS without having to hack the streaming app, among other things.
+As a side effect of doing this, I can enable people who use my streaming server to use picture-in-picture mode in iPadOS without having to hack the streaming app, among other things.

 This is part of my 2020 goal to reduce my dependencies on corporate social